Friends of Northwest Park

 The Friends of Northwest Park is a non-profit 501(c)3 corporation devoted to cooperating with the Town to promote and preserve the environmental beauty of the park, to maintain the Nature Center, and to providing public nature programs of many kinds for the benefit of our visitors.

 Here’s the remaining concert schedule.
-Online sales for all concerts available soon:
+Online sales for all concerts will be available soon:

 - January 6 – Banish Misfortune ($17)